DesignSafe-CI/training-OpenSees-on-DesignSafe/Docs_MD/RunOpsInDS_JupyterHub_intro.md

 Each JupyterHub session runs in a dedicated container on a TACC-managed Kubernetes cluster, with **up to 8 CPU cores and 20 GB of RAM**—perfect for medium-scale simulations and full-featured development workflows.

+All OpenSees have been pre-installed and are available in JupyterHub:
+* Tcl: OpenSees, OpenSeesMP, and OpenSeesSP
+* Pythong: OpenSeesPy

 ## Choosing the Right Interface for Your Task

 JupyterHub offers a suite of interfaces tailored to different stages of your modeling and analysis process: